 IUPUI has long awarded scholarships to both incoming freshman and to continuing students in recognition of academic achievement, leadership, and community service.
 The scholarships for freshman are predominantly performance-based scholarships.
-To receive scholarship information from the IUPUI Office of Student Scholarships via e-mail please consider joining Update-Me@IUPUI or you can email a specific question to email@example.com.
-Update-Me@IUPUI is a mailing list for prospective students and incoming freshman students.
-As a member you will receive information about various scholarship opportunities and other campus activities.
-To join this list visit the "Update Me" mailing list page.
+For any questions regarding information, please contact the IUPUI Office of Student Scholarships via e-mail at firstname.lastname@example.org, or visit us in the Campus Center, Suite 264.

 Freshman Scholarship Criteria

 There are several ways to apply for a scholarship as an incoming freshman.
 Some are automatic, but others require an application.
 Automatic awards are based on the admissions application process.
 Competitive awards require that a student submit a separate scholarship application.
 Not all are dependent on SAT/ACT scores or H.S.
 GPA.
-Apart from the Enrollment Services and Honors scholarships, there are scholarships available from the individual academic departments and schools, like the School of Science, Herron School of Art, and Engineering and Technology.
+Apart from the Enrollment Management and Honors College scholarships, there are scholarships available from the individual academic departments and schools, like the School of Science, Herron School of Art, and Engineering and Technology, for example.